olneyhymn/ulsterworldly.com/content/post/the-philadelphia-plan-resolution.md

 > Machen opposed the 1920 plan for church union not so much because he favoured the bogeymen of Anglo-American Protestants but rather because such co-operation disregarded theological conviction in favour of a politicised Christianity.

-While the plan was ultimately rejected by the PCUSA, 100 presbyteries, out of 302, voted in support of the plan.[^100presbyteries]
+While the plan, known as _The Philadelphia Plan_, was ultimately rejected by the PCUSA, 100 presbyteries, out of 302, voted in support of the plan.[^100presbyteries]

 -----------